 How much is the Apple student discount?

 Apple doesn't offer a single, universal discount.
 It sets different prices for each product range.
-The discounts are only currently available for Mac computers (iMac, MacBook Air, MacBook Pro and Mac mini) and iPads - there are no special discounts for other Apple products.
+The discounts are only currently available for Mac computers (iMac, MacBook Air, MacBook Pro and Mac mini) and iPads.
 We'll look in more detail at each product category below.

 Unfortunately there are no discounts on the iPhone, Apple TV or Apple Watch, or on accessories or software for these items.